I-Am-Jakoby/Flipper-Zero-BadUSB/README.md

 # Flipper-Zero-BadUSB 🐬

+If you would like to support the work that I do please consider becoming a subscriber in our Discord [HERE](https://jakoby.lol/tah)

+The more I grow this project the more I am spending to optimize it.
+All support is greatly appreciated.

 ***
 **DISCLAIMER**: This repository is for educational purposes only and is not intended for real-world usage.
 The creators of this repository
 are not responsible for any harm or damage that may occur as a result of using the information or code provided in this repository.